lyteword/chspurgeon-tod/volume-3/psalm-74.md

 **Verses 16-17.**

-1\.The God of grace is the God of nature: *The day in thine,* etc.
+1\.
+The God of grace is the God of nature: *The day in thine,* etc.

-2\.The God of nature is the God of grace: the wisdom, the power, the faithfulness the same.
+2\.
+The God of nature is the God of grace: the wisdom, the power, the faithfulness the same.
 See Psalm 19. *G. R.*

 **Verse 19.** The soul of the believer compared to a turtledove.

 **Verse 20.**

-1\.The title given to heathen nations: *dark places of the earth.*
+1\.
+The title given to heathen nations: *dark places of the earth.*

 Not without the light of nature, or of reason, or of natural conscience, or of philosophy, as of Greece and Rome; but without the light of revelation.

-2\.Their condition: *full of,* etc.: cruelty in their public, social, and private relationships.
+2\.
+Their condition: *full of,* etc.: cruelty in their public, social, and private relationships.
 See Romans 1: "without natural affection, implacable, unmerciful."

-3\.Their part in the covenant.
+3\.
+Their part in the covenant.
 This is known from their part in its promises, and in prophecies: *I will give thee the heathen,* etc.

-4\.The prayer of others on their behalf: *Have respect,* etc.; *Oh send forth thy light,* etc.
+4\.
+The prayer of others on their behalf: *Have respect,* etc.; *Oh send forth thy light,* etc.

 The conversion of the world will be in answer to the prayers of the church.